Yoga remains one of the best workouts for releasing stress and staying fit.

 4. Superman Pose

-Also known as the flying spider or flying squirrel, the superman pose is one of the most enjoyable aerial yoga poses performed on the yoga trapeze (requires the handles).
+Also known as the flying spider or flying squirrel, the superman pose is one of the most enjoyable aerial yoga poses performed on the yoga swing (requires the handles).

 At first, it may appear challenging or difficult to execute.
 But after doing it, you will realize it’s not as hard as it appears.

 To achieve this pose, you should first ensure your midsection is wrapped in the hammock.

 With that done, you should then arch your entire back, extend your hands and then grab the handles.